spl/vim-config/README.md

 Initialization
 --------------

-After first cloning this repository, you need to fetch the submodules.
-To do this, run the following commands in the top-level directory of the repository.
+After cloning this repository or updating it, you need to update the submodules.
+To do this, run `make` in the top-level directory of the repository.
+This will update the submodules and build the `vimproc` library.

-    > git submodule update --init

-Then, build the vimproc code by following their installation instructions.

 Usage
 -----